The Many Benefits of Working Out at Home

-Increase your flexibility with a greater flexibility of not having to adhere to gym hours and the stress of the commute.
+Increase your flexibility with greater flexibility of not having to adhere to gym hours and the stress of the commute.
 You worry about if you’re working out “the right way,” and exercise anxiety kicks in when going to the gym.

-Enjoy the freedom of not having to make the effort to look presentable while you workout for other people, when you’re really working out for yourself.
+Enjoy the freedom of not having to make the effort to look presentable while you work out for other people when you’re really working out for yourself.

-This is a mental block to your fitness goals, because you end up not going to the gym.
+This is a mental block to your fitness goals because you end up not going to the gym.

 Your routine is not restricted to time limits due to overlapping classes.
-Do yoga, try a lively home dance workout and plank to your heart’s content in your home.
+Do yoga, try a lively home dance workout, and plank to your heart’s content in your home.

 It’s Free, or Cheaper

-You’ve the freedom to feel like you’re not wasting anyone’s time on a machine while you run through routines on electronic devices.
+You have the freedom to feel like you’re not wasting anyone’s time on a machine while you run through routines on electronic devices.